 The current list of allowable gears in the dolphin wahoo fishery does not include lobster pots, therefore dolphin or wahoo may not be harvested when lobster pots are onboard a vessel (Alternative 1).
 In the regulations, "gear" applies to the dolphin wahoo fishery itself.
-The intent behind Alternatives 2, 3, and 4 would allow the possession of dolphin and wahoo on vessels with commercial vessel permits for dolphin and wahoo, in addition to gear such as lobster pots on board.
+The intent behind Alternatives 2, 3, and 4 is to allow the possession of dolphin and wahoo on vessels with a commercial dolphin and wahoo permit when gear such as lobster pots are also onboard.